math280h/quick-serve/README.md

         * Test that we get content back when requesting default file
     * test_secure_path
         * Test that we cannot access paths outside of the working directory
+* Resource
+    * test_content_type
+        * Test that we send the expected content_type for the given resource.
+    * test_content_length
+        * Test that we send the expected content_length for the given resource.

 ## Other
 A big thanks to Kibb#4205 for starting this challenge on [TPH](https://theprogrammershangout.com/resources/projects/http-project-guide/intro.md)